Five Characters in Search of an Exit: Plot

 A uniformed U.S. Army major wakes up to find himself trapped inside a large metal cylinder, where he meets a hobo, a ballet dancer, a bagpiper, and a clown.
-All of them have different theories regarding their presence here, although they admit none of them are realistic.
-They also have no memory of who they are, or how they became trapped, and they do not seem to have any need for food or water.
+All of them theorize wildly regarding their presence here, as no one remembers who they are or how they became trapped, and they do not seem to have any need for food or water.
 The major, being the newest arrival, is the most determined to escape.
 He is told there is no way of either breaking through or climbing up the cylinder.

 Eventually, the major suggests a plan to escape: forming a tower of people, each person on the other's shoulders.
 However, the dancer at the top of the tower is still a few inches short of the cylinder's top, and a loud clanging sound shakes the cylinder and sends the five tumbling to the ground.
 The major demands that they all make a promise to not leave the cylinder until everyone else has left.

 Now even more determined, the major fashions a grappling hook out of loose bits of clothing and his sword.
-By reforming the tower, he manages to grapple onto the edge of the cylinder.
-As he turns to survey the area surrounding the cylinder, he tumbles to the ground outside.
-The clown inside the cylinder briefly bemoans the loss, saying how the major left without them and if he comes back, it won’t be to get them out.
-The clown then admits that the major was right after all: they are all in Hell.
+By reforming the tower, he manages to grapple onto the edge of the cylinder, only to tumble to the ground outside.
+Inside, the clown bemoans how the major left without them and will not rescue them if he ever returns, and surmises that the major was right about them being in Hell.

 Just then a little girl picks up a doll from the snow, in the dress of an army major.
 The cylinder is a Christmas toy collection barrel for a girls' orphanage, and all five characters are dolls.
 The loud clanging was the ringing of a bell, used by a woman to attract donations; she tells the girl to return the doll to the barrel.

-The five characters, now dolls with painted faces and glass eye, lay unmoving.
-The ballet dancer moves to hold the hand of the major as her eyes fill with tears.
+The five characters, now dolls with painted faces and glass eyes, lie unmoving.
+The ballet dancer nonetheless moves her hand to hold that of the major's as her eyes fill with tears.